FREE RESOURCES

 Fresh Ideas That Build Real-World Skills + Inner Strength

-If you’re looking for meaningful, fun, and inclusive ways to help girls grow into confident leaders and kind changemakers, you’re in the right place.
+If you're looking for meaningful, creative, and inclusive ways to support girls as they grow into confident leaders and kind changemakers, you're in the right place.

-These 25 activities are broken into three themes—leadership, kindness, and confidence—so you can mix and match based on what your group needs most.
+These 25 activities are grouped into three key themes: leadership, kindness, and confidence.
+You can mix and match them based on the needs of your group.

 đź’ˇ Key Takeaways